Q&A (Skippered Trips)

 +Is there an insurance you recommend us to buy?

 We do not recommend a specific insurance provider.
+Each country has different benefits according to the country of the customer to be insured.
 We suggest for all of our guests to get a trip cancellation insurance.
-In an unfortunate event that you are not able to visit Greece, you will have the chance to get a refund by the insurance agency.
+In an unfortunate event that you are not able to visit Greece, you will have the chance to get a refund by the insurance agency according to the selected insurance conditions.
+Trip cancellations are not insured by us and we cannot offer this insurance (since we are not insurance agency).
+We can provide however any documentation that may be required by your insurance agency for you to insure your sailing trip.

 +What is you cancellation policy?